amoury/react-address-book/README.md

 Given more time, I would have liked to add `Filter` and change `Limit` functionality.
 Although it is not very time consuming, I wouldn't have enough time to add tests for these.
 Also I definitely see opportunities to improve the UI, which given more time, I would spend imrpoving that.

-Given more time I would have added more tests and `ErrorBoundary` to make the project more robust.
+Given more time I would have added more tests to make the project more robust.
+Although for now I have added `ErrorBoundary` which will help recover app gracefully.